 The AutoEmailConvert option is used on the Message object (usually a Label) within an AutoEmail page.
 This flag controls whether the message text is actually already in HTML, or is in normal DocOrigin RTF and must be converted to HTML.

-AutoEmailConvert N (the default) assumes the text message is already in HTML.
-AutoEmailConvert Y will convert normal DocOrigin formatted text from RTF to HTML.
+AutoEmailConvert Y (the default) will convert normal DocOrigin formatted text from RTF to HTML.